 - Conclude the interview and leave the audience satisfied

 Following the webinar, Dian Holton leads a Q&A with Debbie on her upcoming book.
-Pre-order a signed copy here and save 15% for attending the webinar.
+Pre-order a signed book here and save 15% for all attendees!
 The webinar will be recorded unless technical issues occur.